 As outlined in the Code of Virginia, the DBHDS functions as the state authority for the public mental health, developmental, and substance abuse services system; and Community Services Boards and the Behavioral Health Authorities (CSBs) function as the local authorities for that system.
 The relationship between and the roles and responsibilities of the Department and CSBs are described in applicable provisions of the Code of Virginia, State Board of Behavioral Health and Developmental Services policies, and the community services performance contract negotiated annually by the DBHDS with each CSB.
-DBHDS and CSBs enter into the performance contract to fund services provided directly or contractually by the CSBs in a manner that ensures accountability to DBHDS and quality of care for individuals receiving services and implements the DBHDS vision of a system of services and supports driven by individuals receiving services that promote self-determination, empowerment, recovery, resilience, health, and the highest possible level participation by individuals receiving services in all aspects of community life, including work, school, family, and other meaningful relationships.
+DBHDS and CSBs enter into the performance contract to fund services provided directly or contractually by the CSBs in a manner that ensures accountability to DBHDS and quality of care for individuals receiving services that promote self-determination, empowerment, recovery, resilience, health, and the highest possible level participation by individuals receiving services in all aspects of community life, including work, school, family, and other meaningful relationships.